pitt-sci-cmpinf0010/Python-Part1/readme.md

 * Thursday, 10-12
 * Friday, 11-12

-All TAs from this course can answer your questions, so feel free to attend any of the office hours that fit your schedule
+All TAs from this course can answer your questions, so feel free to attend any of the office hours that fit your schedule.

 ---